-The licensing authority shall reword meaningless, unenforceable conditions in operating schedules, where necessary and on consultation with the applicant.
+The licensing authority shall either reword or ignore meaningless, unenforceable conditions/statements made in operating schedules, where necessary and on consultation with the applicant.
+If they are covered adequately by other legislation they will not be included on the licence.
 Applicants should be aware that beaching the conditions of a Premises Licence or Club Premises Certificate is a criminal offence.
 Therefore, applicants should only volunteer conditions in their operating schedule that they are willing and able to comply with.

-During the consultation procedure responsible authorities may make relevant representations requesting that the applicant consider agreeing to further conditions, if all concerned agree these conditions will be added to the licence, once granted and the need for a hearing can be dispensed with.

-The Licensing Authority also has the power to attach conditions to a licence at a hearing if it is considered appropriate for the promotion of the Licensing Objectives
+During the consultation procedure responsible authorities may make relevant representations requesting that the applicant consider agreeing to further conditions, if all concerned agree these conditions will be added to the licence, once granted, and the need for a hearing can be dispensed with.
+The Licensing Authority also has the power to attach conditions to a licence at a hearing if it is considered appropriate for the promotion of the Licensing Objectives.